wix-incubator/wix-cli-docs/guides/example/page_functionality_dashboard_sdk.md

 ```

-Then, we need to call the `useDashboard` hook in whichever component we need to access dashboard APIs from.
-In our settings page component code we'll add the following:
+Then, we need to call the `useDashboard()` hook in the code for the React component where we want to display the toast.
+We need to add the following to our **Settings** page component code:

 ```tsx
 const { showToast } = useDashboard();